We may receive compensation when you click on links to products from our partners.

 - Cons: You will most likely have gaps in assignments which will create gaps in billable hours ($).
-You must find your own clients or sub-contract with a third party consulting firm.
-Your benefits are not covered, so you will need to pay for benefits yourself.
+You must find your own clients or subcontract with a third-party consulting firm.
+Your benefits are not covered, so you will need to pay for the benefits yourself.
 Vacations and days off are not paid.

 Direct Consulting Employee

 - Pros: Working as an employee in a consulting firm provides the full backing of a consulting firm.
 You will have less pressure regarding assignments as these should be scheduled by your firm (and you are generally getting paid when you are between assignments).
 You will most likely receive benefits as well as paid vacation.
-There is an upside potential for increased bonus for additional assignments or work you identify (or refer).
+There is upside potential for an increased bonus for additional assignments or work you identify (or refer to).

 - Cons: You will have less control over assignments and your pay is likely to be lower than as an independent.
 You must develop internal as well as external relationships.
 Take a look at some of the links below.

 Types of Technology Consulting: